 Occasionally, you may find a new dwelling that may need to be added to your address list.
+In some instances, you may also discover hidden dwellings.
+These are a set of living quarters not obviously recognizable for detectable from the street, road or highway.
+It should meet the definition of a dwellings: have a source of heat and power, and provide shelter from the element.
 For example, a basement of a house has been converted into a separate basement suite that has its own entrance, and otherwise meets the definition of a private dwelling.